ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 resource the Client ultimately wishes to query, is `https://example.com`.

 To begin the process, the Oblivious Gateway Resource generates a key pair.
-In this example the server chooses DHKEM(X25519, HKDF-SHA256) and generates an X25519 key pair {{?X25519=RFC7748}}.
+In this example, the server chooses DHKEM(X25519, HKDF-SHA256) and generates an X25519 key pair {{?X25519=RFC7748}}.
 The X25519 secret key is:

 ~~~ hex-dump